benyossef27/web_project_4/README.md

 This is a web project showcasing the profile of a traveller around the US and a gallery of places visited.

 Users may change the details of the profile user to thier own.

+Users may add, like or remove cards with places they visited.

 ## coming up next

-Users will be able to add a name and image of places they visited to the web page allowing others to like them.
+More interactivity and some backend properties.

 ## Technology stack, techniques and tools used